 It may be that writing a truly great opening line has been lost to a more elegant age, one where both the author and the reader had the time and leisure to savour text that distinctly has a beginning, a middle, and a definitive end.
 In place of any of those things, allow me instead to introduce myself.

-I make software and information systems, and have been doing it for over 30 years.
+I make software and information systems, and have been doing it for over 35 years.
 My interests lie in the realms of large amounts of data, large numbers of transactions, and fast processing.
-I feel strongly about security, but do not claim expertise in that area.
-I prefer working in the Unix space, and have spent quite a lot of recent years working with Java and related technologies.
+I feel strongly about security, and prefer working in the Unix space and with Cloud technologies.
+I have spent a good number of years working with Java and related technologies, but am comfortable in other languages as well.

 If I was challenged to identify one factor that characterised my thinking about software and system development, it would be “simplicity”.
 The business of building software has now been around for 60 years, give or take a decade, and yet we still tend to make things harder for ourselves than is needed.
 Simplicity isn't easy, and is ill-defined, but it is simplicity that lets people go home on time, and reduces the risk of unpleasant surprises.
 It's not the simplicity of a sheet of paper that I seek, but rather that of an elegant piece of raku ware.